Roche to sell cheaper cancer drugs in India

 Campaigners for cheaper access to drugs hailed the Bayer decision, which was taken after the country's patent office said Nexavar was not "reasonably affordably priced".

-But the ruling reignited fears amongst global drugmakers like Pfizer, GlaxoSmithKline and Novartis.
+But the ruling reignited fears amongst global drugmakers like Pfizer (PFE.N), GlaxoSmithKline and Novartis NOVN.VX.
 They see huge potential in rapidly growing economies such as India but are wary of intellectual property protection.